RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK2305/Datasheet/README.md

 - Standard mode (100&nbsp;Kbit/s) and Fast mode (400&nbsp;Kbit/s).
 - Up to 5&nbsp;MHz, constrained by the SDA pull-up strength.
 - 7-bit/10-bit addressing mode.

-The RAK2305 module allows users to access directly to the registers to control I2C interfaces, which add more flexibility in the design of the final solution.
+The RAK2305 module allows you to access directly to the registers to control I2C interfaces, which add more flexibility in the design of the final solution.

 ##### Download Interface

 The RAK2305 module uses the UART0 interface to download customized application code into the ESP32’s flash memory.
-The users can use a USB to UART cable for this purpose.
-Alternatively, once the RAK2305 is mounted on top of a WisBlock Base Board, such as the RAK5005-0, then users can access the UART0 interface through the RAK5005’s USB interface instead.
-The pinout of the USB port of the RAK2305 is shown in Figure 4.
+You can use a USB to UART cable for this purpose.
+Alternatively, once the RAK2305 is mounted on top of a WisBlock Base Board, such as the RAK5005-0, then you can access the UART0 interface through the RAK5005’s USB interface instead.
+The pinout of the USB port of the RAK2305 is shown in **Figure 4**.

 <rk-img
   src="/assets/images/wisblock/rak2305/datasheet/usb-uart0-interface.png"